 You can phone or email the PSA at any time during normal office hours.
-In most cases, our organising centre will be able to give you the advice you need, or put you in touch with a PSA organiser who is an expert in employment matters.
+In most cases, Te Roopu Tohutohu Manaaki, the PSA’s member advice and support centre, will be able to give you the advice you need, or put you in touch with a PSA organiser who is an expert in employment matters.

 Most workplaces have a network of PSA delegates.
 They have been elected by members as the union leaders in the workplace; most have had training to deal with workplace issues.

 Your pay and conditions

 When PSA members join together in the workplace they can negotiate better pay and conditions – and the more members there are, the better the outcome.

 There is likely to be a collective agreement for PSA members at your workplace.
 It’s been negotiated by the PSA with your employer and sets out your rights and conditions of employment.

 Collective agreements are regularly re-negotiated, usually every two years.
 You have a say in this.
 PSA members meet with their delegates and PSA organiser to decide on the priorities for improving pay and conditions.